jdjakub/papers/prog-2022/prog22-manuscript.md

 Studying *programming systems* is not merely about taking a programming language and looking at the tools that surround it.
 It presents a *paradigm shift* to a perspective that is, at least partly, *incommensurable* with that of languages.
 When studying programming languages, everything that matters is in the program code; when studying programming systems, everything that matters is in the *interaction* between the programmer and the system.
 As documented by Gabriel \cite{PLrev}, looking at a *system* from a *language* perspective makes it impossible to think about concepts that arise from interaction with a system, but are not reflected in the language.
 Thus, we must proceed with some caution.
 As we will see, when we talk about Lisp as a programming system, we mean something very different from a parenthesis-heavy programming language!

 ## Contributions
-We propose a new common language as an initial, *tentative* step towards more progressive research on programming systems.
-Our set of "Technical Dimensions for Programming Systems" seeks to break down the holistic view of systems along various specific "axes" inspired by the approach of the *Cognitive\ Dimensions of\ Notation*\ \cite{CogDims}.
+We propose a new common language as an initial step towards more progressive research on programming systems.
+Our set of *Technical Dimensions for Programming Systems* seeks to break down the holistic view of systems along various specific "axes" inspired by the approach of the *Cognitive\ Dimensions of\ Notation*\ \cite{CogDims}.
 While not strictly quantitative, we have designed them to be narrow enough to be comparable, so that we may say one system has more or less of a property than another.
-Generally, we see the various possibilities as tradeoffs and are reluctant to assign them "good" or "bad" status.
-If the framework is to be useful, then it must encourage some sort of rough consensus on how to apply it; we expect it will be more helpful to agree on descriptions of systems first, and settle normative judgements later.
+Generally, we see the various possibilities as trade-offs and are reluctant to assign them "good" or "bad" status.
+If the framework is to be useful, then it must encourage consensus on how to apply it; we expect it will be more helpful to agree on descriptions of systems first, and settle normative judgements later.

 The set of dimensions can be understood as a map of the design space of programming systems (Figure\ \ref{fig:tech-dims-diagram}).
 Past and present systems will serve as landmarks, and with enough of them, unexplored or overlooked possibilities will reveal themselves.
 So far, the field has not been able to establish a virtuous cycle of feedback; it is hard for practitioners to situate their work in the context of others' so that subsequent work can improve on it.
 Our aim is to provide foundations for the study of programming systems that would allow such development.

+This paper is intended as a reference on the current state of the technical dimensions framework and it is meant to be _used_ rather than _read_.
+We present the dimensions in detail, but encourage the reader to skim through the details on the first read, but return to the details of relevant dimensions once they have a concrete programming system that they wish to analyze in mind.
+The main contributions of this paper are organized as follows:

+1. In Section\ \ref{programming-systems}, we characterize what a programming system is and review landmark programming systems of the past that are used as examples throughout this paper, as well as to delineate our notion of a programming system.
-1. We present the dimensions in detail, organised into related clusters: *interaction*, *notation*, *conceptual structure*, *customizability*, *complexity*, *errors*, and *adoptability*.
+2. In Section\ \ref{technical-dimensions}, we present the technical dimensions in details, organised into related clusters: *interaction*, *notation*, *conceptual structure*, *customizability*, *complexity*, *errors*, and *adoptability*.
+For each technical dimension, we give examples that illustrate a number of values along the axis identified by the dimension.
-2. We define these dimensions by reference to landmark programming systems of the past, and discuss any relationships between them.
-3. We demonstrate the salience of these dimensions by applying them to example systems from both the past and present.
-We situate some experimental systems as explorations at the frontier of certain dimensions.
+2. In Section\ \ref{discussion}, we sketch two ways of using the technical dimensions framework.
+In Section\ \ref{evaluating-programming-systems}, we use it to evaluate a recent interesting programming system and in Section\ \ref{exploring-design-space}, we use it to identify an unexplored point in the design space and envision a potential novel programming system.

 # Related work